 Life Insurance Practice Test

-The life and health insurance exams are for anyone who wants to be able to sell or continue selling life insurance.
 By passing this exam, the test taker is then licensed to sell life and health insurance in whatever state they live in, but they must renew their licensing every two years.

 How Many Questions are on the Life Insurance Exam?

-StateNumber of QuestionsTime Allotted (minutes)Test Style
+StateNumber of QuestionsTime Allotted (Minutes)Test Style

 Alabama100120Combined